AmokSolderer/APC/DOC/PinMame.md

 The drawback of this is that you have to extract the music files from PinMame.
 Furthermore we have to understand how the audio boards work and emulate their behaviour.
 The first task is easy assuming we find a place to store the files somewhere in the internet, because then this work must only be done once for each game.
 For System 3 - 9 games I expect this to be easy anyway, as they have a very limited sound performance.
 You could use the Audio Debug Mode which is explained later to find out which sounds to extract.

 At the moment the list of available sound packages has only one entry, but we see the extraction of the sound files as a community task.
+Of course it would be great if you'd share you sound package with the rest of us.

 |System|Game|URL|Comments|
 |--|--|--|--|